maihan040/Java_Singly_Linked_List/README.md

 ## Purpose:

-This is an implementation of a singly linked list written in Javathon.
+This is an implementation of a singly linked list written in Java.
 Goal of this project is to build a library of methods that each can
 interact with the linked list object to perform the desired operation, as well as explain via detalied comments how each method works.

 ## Motivation: